4S1ght/Soybean/README.md

 - `TerminalEvent` - Event emitted when a user-specified command is entered in the integrated terminal.
     - `WatchEven.argv` (`string[]`) - An array of space-separated command parameters passed after the command keyword.
     - `WatchEven.argvRaw` (`string`) - The raw string of text passed after the command keyword.
         - All of which are available through `event.get()`.

+- `ChildProcessEvent` - Event emitted by a child process when it's killed, revived, restarted or dies unexpectedly, configurable through [child process options](#child-process-configuration-options).
+    - `ChildProcessEvent.processName` (`string`) - The name of the process that triggered the event.
+    - `ChildProcessEvent.exitCode` (`number | null`) - The exit code returned by the child process, if the event originated from the process' death.
+        - All of which are available through `event.get()`.

 ## Using symbols